peytondmurray/minimal-mistakes/_posts/2019-06-16-blender-visualization.md

 ⋮
 ```

 At the top, there's a header showing the current simulation time and the column names. `(ix, iy, iz)` are the (x, y, z) indices of each simulation cell; `(kx, ky, kz)` is the rotation axis vector $\textbf{k}$; and `angle` is $\theta$.
+Finally, I also configured Mumax to write the magnetization (mx, my, mz) at each cell location as a numpy `.npy` array file at each timestep - I'll use this data later on to add color to the final renders.
 From here, I wrote some Python functions which called the Blender API to import this data into Blender.
 First, some code to read in locations of each cell.

 {% highlight python %}
 import bpy
+import numpy as np

 scaling = 5e8
-step = 39
+step = 39       # Only show every 39th cone; this can be lowered depending on computer resources
 radius = .3
 length = .3
 vertices = 32